 The American Fork Planning Department oversees the future physical development of the City by coordinating efforts with residents, City departments, and potential developers to result in a sustained community that is both desirable as a living environment for its citizens and economically viable.

 General Plans for American Fork

-- Parks, Open Spaces, and Trails - Master Plan
+- Parks, Open Spaces, and Trails - General Plan

 The Planning Department relies on residents to contribute their input and opinions on proposed development projects.
 Residents can get involved by attending Public Hearings and Planning Commission Meetings to provide their own feedback on proposed community changes.